AndypSheridan/barbelles/README.md

 ![Screenshot of posts page](docs/images/posts-page.png)

-The Home Page is responsive and works well on smaller devices.
+The Posts page is responsive and works well on smaller devices.
 This is how it looks on an iPhone SE:

 ![Screenshot of small-screen home page](docs/images/posts-mobile.png)